These Daniel Pink quotes about motivation, psychology, and leadership will help you better understand yourself and your staff.

-Daniel Pink is an author whose books have already sold more than 2,000,000 copies worldwide and translated into over 30+ languages.
+Daniel Pink is an author whose books have already sold over 2,000,000 copies worldwide and translated into over 30+ languages.

 He has also been the host and co-executive producer of “Crowd Control,” a television series about human behavior on National Geographic.